occivink/mpv-scripts/README.md

 `$only_active_tracks` [true/false]: if true, only encode the currently active tracks.
 For example, mute the player / hide the subtitles if you don't want audio / subs to be part of the extract.
 `$preserve_filters` [true/false]: whether to preserve some of the filters (crop, rotate, flip and mirror) from the current filter chain into the extract.
 This is pretty useful combined with crop.lua.
 Note that you cannot copy video streams and apply filters at the same time.
 `$codec` [string]: additional parameters, anything supported by ffmpeg goes.
+`$output_path` [string]: the path of the created extract.
+Empty means the same directory as the input.
+Relative paths are relative to mpv's working directory, absolute ones work like you would expect.

 ## Examples